How to Manage Pests

 At bloom, monitor 200 flower clusters (10 clusters in the middle of 20 vines) to determine if omnivorous leafroller is present.
 If you find any omnivorous leafrollers or damage, treat.

-If surrounding crops are producing omnivorous leafroller moths, a 3rd generation treatment might be necessary.
+If surrounding crops harbor omnivorous leafroller moths, a 3rd generation treatment might be necessary.
 Monitor table grapes at harvest for omnivorous leafroller damage to assess this year's management program and to plan for next year.

 Insects and Mites